RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/23-ISA.md

 <sup>17</sup> Therefore the Lord will smite with a scab the crown of the head of the daughters of Zion, and the LORD will discover their secret parts.
 <sup>18</sup> In that day the Lord will take away the bravery of [their] tinkling ornaments [about their feet], and [their] cauls, and [their] round tires like the moon,
 <sup>19</sup> The chains, and the bracelets, and the mufflers,
-<sup>20</sup> The bonnets, and the ornaments of the legs, and the headbands, and the tablets , and the earrings,
+<sup>20</sup> The bonnets, and the ornaments of the legs, and the headbands, and the tablets, and the earrings,
 <sup>21</sup> The rings, and nose jewels,
 <sup>22</sup> The changeable suits of apparel, and the mantles, and the wimples, and the crisping pins,
 <sup>23</sup> The glasses, and the fine linen, and the hoods, and the vails.